 Kids have so many options in the Rancho Cordova area.
 Or should we say that parents have so many options for kids.
-The Sacramento Children’s Museum takes interactivity to a new level.
+First, the Sacramento Children’s Museum takes interactivity to a new level.
 With numerous hands-on displays, the exhibits educate and entertain.
 Stacking, dropping, sorting, matching and balancing are all concepts that children explore while playing in “CityWays.”
 “Solar Car Racers” introduces the notion of solar power and the sun as an energy source in a fun, simple way.
 Learning about wind flow and air currents becomes a game in “AirWays.”
 The Augmented Reality Sandbox, developed by a U.C.
 Davis researcher, is super cool for kids and adults.

-For big scale exhibits, steam on over to the California State Railroad Museum.
+Next, for big scale exhibits, steam on over to the California State Railroad Museum.
 Impressive trains greet the eye and invite exploration in every section of this 100,000 square foot museum.
 Check out the Virginia & Truckee Railroad No. 12 Genoa car, or the AT&SF Dining Car No. 1474 Cochiti car.
 Head upstairs for the narrow-gauge Pacific Coast Railway freight train high above the Museum's Roundhouse gallery.
 The upstairs play area is ideal for kids ages 2-8.

 Afterward, only yards away you’ll have the option to take a train ride on the Southern Sacramento Railroad, which skirts the Sacramento River.